|Important note about plant availability.

 Lots of wattle seed is unpalatable if you happen to be foraging in the bush.
 It is generally best to roast all wattle seed before eating as this should destroy the toxins.
 I personally would not be eating wattle seed from species I couldn’t recognise though.

-Aboriginal people collected gum, sometimes notching tree trunks in autumn to encourage a good flow.
+Indigenous Australians collected gum, sometimes notching tree trunks in autumn to encourage a good flow.
 They would eat the gum or dissolve it in water with flower nectar to make a sweet drink.